luisschwab/luisschwab.net/content/index.md

     but instead of returning IP addresses for a website, for example, it returns IP addresses of known, public Bitcoin nodes.
     You can test it out by running `dig seed.bitcoin.luisschwab.com`.
+[^payjoin]:
+    Payjoin is a protocol described in [BIP78]() and [BIP77]().
+    It enables batching Bitcoin transactions from multiple senders in such a way that it breaks common heuristics used for chain-analysis.
+    By breaking these heuristics, Bitcoin becomes more private for all, even those that don't use Payjoin.
+[^ohttp]:
+    O-HTTP, or Oblivious HTTP, is...
+TODO
 [^nostr]:
     This is my personal nostr relay: only I get to write to it, but anyone can read from it.
 Learn about nostr [here](https://nostr.com).